samehBF/iot-hands-on/README.md

 ## Prerequisite

-Every team disposes following materials:
+Every group disposes following materials:

 - A Raspberry Pi Model B+
 - A sensor (TBD)
 - An empty Simcard
 - A breadboard and some cables
+- Wifi keys (or Ethernet cable, TBD)

 ## Step 1: Prepare your Raspberry Pi